aaronspring/test_website/index.md

 ## Discussion

-Please use the issue tracker in the renkulab [`s2s-ai-challenge` gitlab repository](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/issues) for discussions.
+Please use the issue tracker in the renkulab [`s2s-ai-challenge` gitlab repository](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/issues) for discussions and questions to the [organizers](#organizers).

 Answered questions from the issue tracker will be transferred to the [FAQ](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/wikis/Frequently-Asked-Questions-(FAQ)).